sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 {{% alert info %}}**Note:** Make sure that you select **"Save"** after adding or removing people.{{% /alert %}}

 After you add their email addresses, your colleagues will be able to create and edit wireframes.
 If they haven't installed the plugin already, you can send them the link to do so.
-You can add and remove editors at any time.
+You can add and remove editors from your list at any time.

 ### Additional Administrator